Jesús María District, Lima: History as a district

 Today, Jesús María is an upper class, highly residential district, home to 75,359 people.
 The district usually ranks in the top four districts with the best quality of life in Lima.
 The district's central location and proximity to San Isidro and Miraflores, have also contributed to it becoming an increasingly popular residential option.
 Jesús María is experiencing a housing and construction boom, and many casonas (older large, luxury homes) are being replaced with high-rise apartments and condominiums.
-Some of the best preserved are those that have been adapted as businesses or government installations, such as the Jesús María City Hall.
+The number of high-rise buildings being constructed has led to concerns by some residents of the district, who have voiced concerns regarding zoning and material damages.
+Some houses have been preserved as businesses or government installations, such as the City Hall.